Set up database auditing

 Set the

-In the Cassandra log directory, DataStax Enterprise creates audit/audit.log
+In the /log/cassandra/ directory, DSE creates audit/audit.log.

 After the log file reaches the configured size threshold, it rolls over, and the log file name is changed.

-The file names include a numerical suffix that is determined by the maxBackupIndex
+The file names include a numerical suffix that is determined by the maxBackupIndex property.

-Enabling Audit Logging to a Table
+Enabling Audit Logging to a table

 Events from all nodes are captured in the same table, allowing you to easily create reports that include multiple nodes.